alirezaniki/alirezaniki/README.md

 ---

-**About me**:

-I am a Ph.D. candidate at Dalhousie University from Iran :iran:.
-My current research and main intetrests are:
+Alireza is a Ph.D. candidate at Dalhousie University from Iran :iran:.
+His current research and main intetrests are:

 - Deep-Learning seismic phase picking on Ocean Bottom Seismometer (OBS) data
 - Earthquake Location Algorithms